 Scope-wise, the series actually spans the entirety of Fitz’s life.
 This allows Hobb to fill his pages with characters’ increasingly mature self-reflections.
 I love the existential vibes!

 Above all, Farseer trilogy is an excellent read that brims with incredible world-building, amazing characters, and witty dialogue.
-This is a must-read fantasy series for Harry Potter fans, kids and adults alike!
+This is a must-read fantasy series for fans, kids and adults alike, who may be wondering what to read after Harry Potter.

 5. The Mistborn series